folio-org/raml-module-builder/README.md

     <dependency>
       <groupId>org.folio</groupId>
       <artifactId>domain-models-runtime</artifactId>
-      <version>8.0.0-SNAPSHOT</version>
+      <version>9.0.0-SNAPSHOT</version>
     </dependency>
 ```

-### Step 3: Add the plugins to your pom.xml
+### Step 3: Add the plugins to your pom.xml and create application.properties

-Four plugins should be declared in the pom.xml file:
+Five plugins should be declared in the pom.xml file:

 - The aspect plugin, which will pre-compile your code with validation aspects
   provided by the framework - remember the `@Validate` annotation.
 The